 3. Take Action.

 Goals are nothing without action.
 Don’t be afraid to get started now.
-Determine the five most important action steps for reaching your goals.
+Determine the five most important action steps for reaching your goals and apply these secrets to success.
 Then take one step at a time.

 If, for example, Step # 1 is making sure you eat a bowl of hot cereal with fresh fruit every morning, get Step #1 in motion before tackling Step #2.
 Throw the calorie-dense dry cereals and energy bars currently sitting in your pantry into the trash, or take them to a local food bank.

 Then stock up on bags of easy-to-microwave whole-grain hot cereal.
 When traveling, take a bag and a bowl with you.
 It’s much easier to stick to your weight-loss goals when you start each day with a breakfast that sticks to your ribs, keeping you fueled and satisfied till noon.

 Read as much as you can about health.
 Take a tour every month through the aisles in your grocery store to see if any new healthful and interesting products have appeared on the shelves.